-2. The alterations to the lift housing and the roof structure over the third floor terrace shall be commenced within 1 month from the date of this approval and the local planning authority notified in writing.
+2. The alterations to the lift housing, the roof structure over the third floor terrace together with the installation of the glazed screen shall be commenced within 1 month from the date of this approval and the local planning authority notified in writing.
 Within 2 months from the date of the commencement, the works required by this condition shall be completed in their entirety.